-This blog will cover a variety of topics in mathematical science.
-We start with two series of primers on epidemic models.
-No prior background in mathematics or epidemiology is assumed.
-Articles are kept short; suitable for morning coffee.
+This blog will cover various topics in mathematical science.
+We begin with some primers on epidemic modeling.
+No prior background in math or epidemiology is assumed here.
+These articles are kept short; suitable for morning coffee.

 Series: Epidemic models 1

-In this primer series on epidemic models, we introduce compartmental models, which are basic to understanding the movement of epidemics through populations.
-We start with the most rudimentary models, using them as a “toy playground” for building up concepts and intuitions.
-At the close, we’ll present the SEIR model, which is widely applied to epidemics such as COVID-19.
+In this series of primers we introduce compartmental models, which are basic to understanding the movement of epidemics through populations (among other things).
+We start with the simplest models, using them as a “toy playground” for building up concepts and intuitions.
+At the close, we’ll present the SEIR model, which is a conceptual starting point for understanding models that are actually applied to epidemics like COVID-19.

 Part 1 – A first look at compartmental models.
 Compartments refer to subpopulations, such as susceptible, infected and recovered individuals.

 Part 2 – A menu of compartmental models.
 Models are named for the compartments they contain.
-The most common one used for COVID is SEIR, which stands for Susceptible – Exposed – Infected – Recovered.
+The typical starting point for modeling for COVID is SEIR, which stands for Susceptible – Exposed – Infected – Recovered.

 Part 3 – General idea of reactions.
 Here, ‘reactions’ are processes, like infection and recovery, which change the health status of individuals and shuttle them between compartments.